 That header, the title above, seems strange to type out and read – saying it and hearing myself say it is even stranger.
 At this point I have to admit even I’m not sure if I’m being sarcastic or not.

 But was it really that terrible a year?
 As horrible as we’re all imagining it?
 Bear with me as I list out some reasons why many people might think it was before I get to my main point today:

 - The refugee crisis flooding into Europe after the devastation in Syria and the general rise in warfare globally.

-- The E.U teetering with “Brexit” (I’m starting to hate this making up stupid words business) and post it as the holes in the Bloc are showing and the majority of the member states are in shite condition.
+- The E.U teetering with “Brexit” (I’m starting to hate this making-up-stupid-catchy-words business) and since as the holes in the Bloc are showing and the majority of the member states are in shite condition.

 - The seemingly inordinate number of iconic famous deaths, from celebs to scientists to authors and so many others.

 - The Zika virus outbreak that had people freaking out the world over, the sequel to the Ebola scare that preceded it.

 - Demonetisation of money on Nov.
 8th in India which threw the country into quite a lot of economic chaos.

 - Escalation of racial tensions in abundance in the U.S.A with protests, riots, police beatings, the police themselves under the spotlight and the politics of the election that seemed to feed all of this.